 GHD Straighteners.
-The fake page’s first post was 22 hours ago and claims, “We have got 569 GHD Hair straighteners that can’t be sold because they have been unsealed.
+The fake page’s first post was 22 hours prior to this article’s original post date and claimed, “We have got 569 GHD Hair straighteners that can’t be sold because they have been unsealed.
 Therefore we are giving them away for free.
 Want a pair?
 Just Share this photo & Like our page then we will choose 569 people completely at random on 20th March.”
-Oddly enough, the fake page has more likes than the real GHD page does.
+Oddly enough, the fake page had more likes than the real GHD page did at the time.

 Update: After the fake Beats by Dre pages popped back up, we decided to publish the full article here.

 We spotted this fake “unsealed” giveaway which asked for users to comment with their country.
 This is a good way to fool people into commenting, which spreads the image and gains likes faster.
 Their caption stated:

 We have got 50 Macbook Laptop’s that can’t be sold because they have been unsealed so we are giving them away.

 If you want a pair, just share this photo and like -> Apple Comment your country below.